citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/event/event-monitor-managers.md

 ## How to access ##

-1. Access global event manager functionality by navigating the main menu ITIL Processes → Event Management → Manager of Global
+1. Access global event manager functionality by navigating the main menu **ITIL Processes > Event Management > Manager of Global Events**.
-Events.

 ## Filters ##